holoviz-dev/pyct/README.md

   --force        if PATH already exists, force overwrite existing examples if older than source examples
 ```

-To copy the examples of e.g. datashader but not download the data, use the `copy-examples` command:
+To copy the examples of e.g. datashader but not download the data,
+there's a `copy-examples` command:

 ```
 usage: datashader copy-examples [-h] [--path PATH] [-v] [--force]